getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     <img src="./media/image44.png"
 style="width:6.26806in;height:0.75972in" />

-10. Click on **Refresh icon** of the Products on the app.
+10. Click on the **Refresh icon** of the Products on the app.
 Here, we can find the list of all the products from the demo SAP System, that we browsed through the Fiori launchpad.